bensadeh/circumflex/README.md

 * Color-coded indentations

 ### Navigating
-Here are some useful shortcuts for moving around in `less`:
+Moving around in `less` is similar to Vim:

 <pre>
 <kbd>d</kbd>: Down one half-window